jxmot/github-label-manager/github-label-manager.md

 Retrieve the labels from a specified file.

 **`getlabels(repo, callback)`**<br>
+Retrieve the labels from a specified repository.

 **`getrepos(callback)`**<br>
+Retrieve a list of repositories for a specified GitHub user.
+Also saves the list in the file `/data/_username-repos.json`.
+Currently a maximum of 100 repositories can be returned.
+A modification to allow for all of a user's repostories will need to be made.
+See <https://developer.github.com/v3/guides/traversing-with-pagination/>

 **`getrepoinfo(repo, callback)`**<br>
+Retrieve information for a specific repository.

 Depending upon the desired HTTP method the functions above will call -

 * `_get(func, args, callback)` -
 * `_post(func, body, callback)` -

+### Server API

+The functions above request either GET or POST methods from the server.

 ### API Responses